opencast/roadmap/README.md

 ## Purpose

-The Roadmap meeting (with its repository and project) is an initiative to improve transparency, coordination, and collaboration among all stakeholders of the Opencast community.
+The roadmap meeting (with its repository and project) is an initiative to improve transparency, coordination, and collaboration among all stakeholders of the Opencast community.
 While the benefits are clear, achieving them requires active participation and structured processes.
 This initiative follows a bottom-up approach, meaning it is open to everyone and relies on the active contributions of stakeholders to function effectively.
 The meeting is not ment to be for an exclusive group but rather an integrated effort within the broader community, ensuring collective ownership and shared responsibility.
-All projects related to Opencast are welcome to participate, regardless of their size.
-Both large-scale initiatives and small ideas can contribute meaningfully to the community.
+All projects related to Opencast are welcome to participate, regardless of their topic their size.
+Both large-scale projects and small ideas can contribute meaningfully to the community.

-## Meeting Setup
+## Roadmap meeting

+### Basics
+The roadmap meeting will take place four times a year (specific dates see below).
+In this meeting, we will discuss new ideas to improve Opencast and new as well as ongoing projects.
+To schedule an idea or project do be discussed in the next roadmap meeting, there needs to be an issue created in the "roadmap" repository (please follow specific rules below).

 ### Timing & Duration
-- **Regular schedule**: Three regular meetings per year, plus an annual review meeting.
+- **Schedule**: Three regular meetings per year, plus an annual review meeting.
 Meeting dates will be coordinated with our three    major gatherings.
-- **Proposed times**:
+- **Proposed times**: Thursday, 15:00 (UTC)
-  - **Thursday, 15:00 (UTC)**
-- **Frequency**:
+- **Timing**:
   - **February** (week before the international summit)
   - **April/May**
   - **September** (before the DACH meeting)
   - **November** (during the Opencast Virtual Summit)
 - **2025 Schedule**:
-  - **May 8, 2025** – Kick-off meeting
+  - **May 8, 2025, 15:00 (UTC)** – Kick-off meeting
-  - **September 11, 2025** – Crowdfunding discussion
+  - **September 11, 2025, 15:00 (UTC)** – Crowdfunding discussion
-  - **November 28, 2025** – Annual review
+  - **November 28, 2025, 15:00 (UTC)** – Annual review
 - **Facilitation**
   - **Role**: Coordinate, moderate, and communicate
   - **Current Facilitator**: Olaf Schulte, ETH Zürich (volunteer – thanks, Olaf!)